jjmerino/retry-it/readme.md

 # Retry it

 A very simple way to retry a function until a condition is met.
-(This has not been tested in production, it was part of a 2 hour hackathon project.)

 ## Installation